 CALM is part of the Global Terrestrial Network for Permafrost (GTN-P), a global network for permafrost observations coordinated by the International Permafrost Association.
 GTN-P is itself part of the Global Terrestrial Observing System (GTOS) and the Global Climate Observing System (GCOS), co-sponsored by a consortium of international organizations, including the World Meteorological Organization (WMO) and the Food and Agriculture Organization (FAO), among others.

+The CALM CD-ROM can be obtained by ordering it from the CALM Landing Page.
 The first CAPS CD contained GGD metadata forms and summary results for CALM through 1997.
 CAPS 2 contains expanded metadata entries for all sites.
 These include annual maximum thaw records for the period of observation, and a limited amount of climate data.
 A summary of this information is contained in a master table arranged by country and region.
 Individual site information is searchable on the CD, and each site file is assigned a GGD subnumber based on the original CAPS GGD313 metadata form.
 A library of over a 100 site photographs is also available on the CD.
 The map shows the locations of all sites.
 This CD also contains additional sites from which active layer data are available, but which have not been formally identified as CALM sites.

 Brown, J. 1998.
 Circumpolar Active-Layer Monitoring (CALM) Program: Description and data.
 In Circumpolar active-layer permafrost system, version 2.0. (ed.)
 M. Parsons and T. Zhang, (comp.)
 International Permafrost Association Standing Committee on Data Information and Communication.
 Boulder, CO: National Snow and Ice Data Center.